microsoft/IoT-For-Beginners/3-transport/lessons/3-visualize-location-data/README.md

 Now that you have your web app in place with the map displaying, you need to extract GPS data from your storage and display it in a layer of markers on top of the map.
 Before we do that, let's look at the [GeoJSON](https://wikipedia.org/wiki/GeoJSON) format that is required by Azure Maps.

-[GeoJSON](https://geojson.org/) is an open standard JSON specification with special formatting designed to hande geographic-specific data.
+[GeoJSON](https://geojson.org/) is an open standard JSON specification with special formatting designed to handle geographic-specific data.
 You can learn about it by testing sample data using [geojson.io](geojson.io), which is also a useful tool to debug GeoJSON files.

 Sample GeoJSON data looks like this: